GSA/digitalgov.gov/content/resources/mobile-user-experience-guidelines-and-recommendations.md

 - [Multi-armed Bandit Approach to Testing](http://stevehanov.ca/blog/index.php?id=132)
 - [The Ultimate Guide to A/B Testing](http://www.smashingmagazine.com/2010/06/24/the-ultimate-guide-to-a-b-testing/)

-<h2 id="guideline6">Guideline 6: Develop security and privacy guidelines with regard to what the app does/how it protects user data and government systems</h2>
+<h2 id="guideline6">Guideline 6: Develop security and privacy guidelines with regard to what the app does and how it protects user data and government systems</h2>

 ### Government Examples & Resources: